Does My Home Need Gutters?

 There are two primary categories for homeowners to consider— material and style.

-When considering materials, homeowners will primarily be presented with gutters made from aluminum, vinyl, copper, or steel.
+When considering types of gutter materials, homeowners will primarily be presented with gutters made from aluminum, vinyl, copper, or steel.
 Aluminum is one of the most popular choices thanks to easy installation, low cost, a range of available colors, and resistance to corrosion.
 Vinyl is another low-cost option but comes with some durability shortfalls.
-While copper and steel are highly durable and more costly.
+Copper and steel are highly durable and more costly.

-Additionally, there are a range of gutter guard options — including screen guards, fine mesh guards and surface tension guards — that provide respective pros and cons at different price points.
+Additionally, there are a range of gutter guard options — including screen guards, fine mesh guards and surface tension guards — to help keep debris from building up in your gutters.

 The average cost of installing gutters is largely dependent on the size of your home, the anatomy of the gutter system needed and on the materials selected.
 Prices can range from a few hundred dollars to several thousand, though the national average range is $900–$5,000, with most homeowners spending about $1,225.